davidtchiu/davidtchiu.github.io/teaching/cs261/lab1.farm/index.md

 ### Warmup Lab: Around the Farm

 This lab serves a dual purpose: as a review, and as motivation for introducing higher abstraction concepts in Java.
-Backstory: David grew up in the midwest (Ohio) and has spent a considerable amount of time hanging around farms and state fairs.
-Here's a picture below to prove it.
-Anyway, he is interested in writing a program that simulates life on the farm.
+Backstory: David hails from the midwest, and thus has spent a considerable amount of time hanging around quintessential midwesterner things like flea markets, state fairs, corn fields, farms, and oh yeah, more farms.
+He is pictured below with a piglet at an Ohio county fair (yes, wearing a pig shirt).
+Anyway, David is interested in writing a program that simulates what animal life might be on the farm... so let's get to it.

 <img width="300px" src="figures/pig.jpg" />